stolostron/multicloud-operators-subscription/README.md

 ### Add-on Deployment

-Deploy the subscription add-on on the _hub_ cluster.
+Enable the subscription add-on for _managed_ cluster.
 For the value of `<managed cluster name>`, choose the managed cluster you want to install the add-on to by running the command `kubectl get managedclusters` on the _hub_ cluster.

 ```shell
 $ kubectl config use-context <hub cluster context> # kubectl config use-context kind-hub